Saranyajayakumaran/Expensify/README.md

   - Go to your newly created app's settings.
   - Navigate to the "Config Vars" section.
   - Add any necessary environment variables that your application requires.
-  - Ensure that you have configured the necessary buildpacks for your application.
+  - Ensure that you have configured the necessary build packs for your application.
 - **Deploy Your Application:**
   - Scroll down to the "Deployment Method" section on your app's dashboard.
   - Select GitHub as the deployment method.